 In this article I review 12 ingredients of what I consider good HR.

-Good HR is HR that makes a major contribution to achieving the objectives of the business: HR with impact.
+Good HR is HR that makes a major contribution to achieving the objectives of the the major stakeholders of the organisation: HR with impact.

-Question 1: To what extent does your HR team speaks the language of the business?
+Question 1: To what extent does your HR team speaks the language of the organisation?